lineklemensen/PRJ3/docs/report/03 - Requirements/01 - Functional requirements.md

     \textbf{Postcondition:} & A order has been created in the system \\
     \hline
     \textbf{Main scenario:} & 1.
 The dispensary nurse opens the UI \par
-    2. A message saying "Choose the rooms for this order" and a list of all rooms appear on the UI \par
+    1. A message saying "Choose the rooms for this order" and a list of all rooms appear on the UI \par
-    3. The dispensary nurse chooses the rooms they want \par [Extension 1a: The dispensary nurse does not choose any rooms] \par
+    2. The dispensary nurse chooses the rooms they want up to a maximum of 3 \par [Extension 1: The dispensary nurse does not choose any rooms] \par
-    4. The dispensary nurse clicks finish order \par
+    3. The dispensary nurse clicks finish order \par
-    5. A confirmation message saying "This is your chosen rooms" and a list of the rooms chosen appears \par
+    4. A confirmation message saying "This is your chosen rooms" and a list of the rooms chosen appears \par
-    6. The dispensary nurse clicks "Confirm" \par [Extension 2a: The dispensary nurse clicks "Deny"] \par
+    5. The dispensary nurse clicks "Confirm" \par [Extension 2: The dispensary nurse clicks "Deny"] \par
-    7. The order gets added to the server \par
+    6. The order gets sent to the server \par
+    7. The server receives the order \par
+    8.
     \\
     \hline
     \textbf{Extensions/Exceptions:} & [Extension 1: The dispensary nurse does not choose any rooms] \par